ricmclaughlin/ricmclaughlin.github.com/_posts/2016-11-02-aws-solutions-arch-enterprise-network-storage.md

 ##  When to do what...

+### Storage

+Lower level convern about delete or overwrite - enable versioning

+Really concerned about delete and overwrite? enable MFA

+Cross region replication?
+Requires versioning on source bucket

+### Storage Tiers & Lifecycle Policies

+S3 - standard tier

+Move to S3-IA - must be here for a minimum of 30 days old and be 128kb before it can move to Glacier

+Move to Glacier - can move here directly after creation if needed or after 30 days in s3-IA

+Permenantly Delete - yep, cool stuff this.

 ### Direct connect vs  VPN Capability

 VPN = quick to bring up and easy; slower and sucks Internet bandwidth